hungcq/knowledge-repo/IT/microservices-patterns/11-developing-production-ready-services.md

       - Memory: require requests to be routed to the same instance
       - DB
     - Session token: used to identify the session.
 Usually opaque token.
 Can be:
-      - cryptographically strong random number
+      - Cryptographically strong random number
       - Store of session state
     - Steps: login -> server returns session token -> client includes token in each subsequent request -> server
   - API client: use API key & secret in every request